Article Overview: Pros & Cons of Living in Houston, Texas

 To that end, you’ll need to get used to the smell of citronella candles and bug spray while living in Houston.
 The mosquitos are aggressive and prolific multipliers, causing a headache and a half.

 Well, this con of living in Houston probably doesn’t need much explanation.
 Simply put, you’ll definitely need to own a car while living in Texas because things are spread far apart and public transportation leaves much to be desired.
 Also, Texans love (big) cars, especially trucks.

 Make sure to account for the cost of gas and vehicle maintenance if you’re moving to Houston from a city with decent public transportation.

 As mentioned, you’ll need a car to get around while living in Texas.
 And because the majority of residents living in Houston own a car, the city’s roadways, especially during peak travel times, are congested like you wouldn’t believe.

 Getting from Point A to Point at times feels like an exercise in pure aggravation.

-Jokes aside, Houston traffic is ranked third worst in the country.
-It’s estimated that the average commuted spends 49 hours a year sitting in traffic, which is a hell of a lot of time.
+Jokes aside, Houston traffic is ranked third worst in the country for traffic.
+It’s estimated that the average commuter spends 49 hours a year sitting in traffic, which is a hell of a lot of time.